DVE2000/Dogbone/README.md

 * fixed logging where multiple handlers were being created and preventing log file from being deleted
 * fixed edge selection count in edge selection box
 * corrected face selection count to be consistent with edge counting approach
-* There may still be an issue with OSX devives where the command button appear in the Mfg workspace but not in design
+* There may still be an issue with OSX devices where the command button appear in the Mfg workspace but not in design

 ## Version 2.2
 Added update feature - will simplify dogbone updates after changes to bodies and/or components.